smyte/careers/roles/Account_executive.md

 # Account Executive (SaaS)

-## Who we are
+**Who we are**

-Smyte analyzes hundreds of millions of users and tens of thousands of events per second to stop spam, scams, credit card fraud, and online harassment on peer-to-peer marketplaces and social networks.
+Smyte analyzes hundreds of millions of users and tens of thousands of events per second to stop spam, scams, credit card fraud, and online harassment.
+Our customers include some of the largest online brands in the world, and our team are world-class alumni from places like Facebook, Google, Instagram, and YouTube.

-We’re looking for someone to help us find and close deals and continue our rapid monthly recurring revenue growth.
+We’re looking for an Account Executive who loves to close deals and be a part of a fast growing startup.

-Location: San Francisco, CA
+**Location: San Francisco, CA**

-## What you’ll do:
+**What you’ll do**:

-* Meet /exceed your quota by adding new clients and upselling existing clients.
+* Meet / exceed your quota by adding new clients and upselling existing clients.
-* Manage your sales pipeline to identify and qualify prospects, sell them the value of Smyte, demonstrate the solution, and close/onboard working closely with an SE.
-* Manage complex sales negotiations, craft sales positioning and presentation approach, assist with proposals and POCs to drive your pipeline and success.
-* Collaborate with marketing to help build outbound lead gen programs.

-## Who you are:
+* Own the customer relationship and manage the sell cycle, including:
+* Qualify prospects on discovery calls.
+* Demonstrate the Smyte Abuse Management Platform.
+* Manage a proof of concept, if necessary.
+* Negotiate business terms.
+* Manage any redlines, if necessary.
+* Accurately predict the timing and value of your deals.
+* Work closely with engineering, marketing, legal and finance to create and keep happy customers.
+* Handle some renewals, as needed.

+**Who you are:**

-* A top performer with 2+ years of proven success selling a SaaS solution and exceeding an annual quota over $500k.
-Experience selling security or fraud solutions a plus.
+* You are a top performer with 3-5+ years of proven success selling a SaaS solution and exceeding an annual quota over $1M+.
-* A drive to win with a proven process for identifying decision makers and selling into multiple layers of an organization.
-* A rock star team solution seller who can identify needs/challenges and qualify prospects for a complex product.
+* You have experience selling security or fraud solutions.
+* You have a drive to win.
+* You have successfully sold SaaS solutions whose ARR’s exceeded $60K per year.
+* You have done multiple deals greater than $100K ARR.
+* You have sold complex deals requiring selling to multiple personas.
-* A problem solver with outstanding communication skills, both written and verbal, and experience selling in an early stage environment.
+* You are a problem solver with outstanding communication skills, both written and verbal, and experience selling in an early stage environment.
-* A Positive "get it done" attitude with a bias towards action and the ability to do more with less.
+* You have a  Positive, "get it done" attitude with a bias towards action, and are comfortable in a startup environment.
+* Strong technical competence.
+Experience working in Salesforce CRM.

-## Why you’ll love us:
+**Why you’ll love us:**

-* We stop the victimization of innocent people online
+* We stop the victimization of innocent people online.
-* We are the highest-quality product in this space
+* We are the the most flexible and adaptable  product in this space.
+* Our pedigree is extremely strong.
-* 100% paid medical, dental, and vision coverage
+* 100% paid medical, dental, and vision coverage.
-* Competitive commission plan
+* Competitive commission plan.
-* Fun, casual, hard-working team with an office near the ballpark
+* Fun, casual, hard-working team with an office near the ballpark.

-Interested?
+**Interested?
 Email jobs@smyte.com.
-No recruiters please.
+No recruiters please.**